SondagesPro/LS-getStatInSurvey/README.md

   * `[Q.nbnum]` : show the total numeric number of answers
   * `[Q.nb.A1]` : show the number of answer A1 to question Q

+You can use this variable in javascript workaround.

+### Usage in Expression Manager ###

 To use this number in Expression manager : you must use the quote : for example `{if(('[Q.nb.A1]'-100)>0,"There are "+('[Q.nb.A1]'-100)+" before this answer is quota out","This answer is quota out")}` .

-You can use same system for workaround with class-name and javascript.
+**This system is not compatible with LimeSurvey 3 and up version.In LimeSurvey 3 version : you can't not use the value inside Expression Manager.
+In next 4.X version : this system come back.**

 **Relevance equation can not use this replacement**.